senglk/telegram-bot-store-info-sqlite-database/README.md

 ## Browsing the SQLite3 Database

-You may browse the SQLite3 file using [DB Browser ofr SQLite](http://sqlitebrowser.org/).
+You may browse the SQLite3 file using [DB Browser for SQLite](http://sqlitebrowser.org/).